MauriceX24/I-Love-Radio-Client/README.md

 A fan-made Client for streaming web-radio on Windows.

-> [!CAUTION]
-> The Client got a new bug which I could not fix yet. <br/>
-> It happens when you switch the stations.
-It was first seen in v2.10. <br/>
-> Working on a fix...

 ### You can choose between
 - [I Love Radio Client **Basic**](https://github.com/MauriceX24/I-Love-Radio-Client/tree/basic) (Only 'I Love Music streams')